rocketlaunchr/remember-go/README.md

 DGraph's [Ristretto](https://github.com/dgraph-io/ristretto) is a fast, fixed size, in-memory cache with a dual focus on throughput and hit ratio performance.

-The API is potentially still in flux so no backward compatibility guarantee is provided for this driver.

 ## Create a SlowRetrieve Function

 The package initially checks if data exists in the cache.
 If it doesn’t, then it elegantly fetches the data directly from the database by calling the `SlowRetrieve` function.
 It then saves the data into the cache so that next time it doesn’t have to refetch it from the database.